Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Efficient method for solving the mean-field equations

 \section{Efficient method for solving the mean-field equations}

-In the main text, we show that the stochastic mean-field equations can be solved by recursively updating the statistics characterizing the microscopic and macroscopic dynamics of the system.
-However, in several respects, the straightforward implementation of this approach costs too much numerically.
-In what follows, we describe essentially the same---but a practically much more efficient---method for solving the mean-field equations.
+In this section, we show how the stochastic mean-field equations are numerically solved by recursively updating the statistics characterizing the microscopic and macroscopic dynamics of the system.
+In the main text and Appendix \ref{appendix:O}, we found that self-consistent equations (\ref{self_consistent_eq_1}) and (\ref{self_consistent_eq_2}) determine the time evolution of the statistics of the microscopic fluctuations.
+These equations are rewritten as